 Students enrolled in associate's degree programs in biotechnology can learn how to perform a myriad of tasks in molecular biology laboratories.
 These duties include isolating proteins, analyzing data and completing lab experiments.
 These 2-year degree programs tend to be lab-intensive.
 Some schools offer two separate tracks for students to choose from, including a transfer track and a track for immediate employment.

 The transfer track is geared toward students who want to continue their education with a bachelor's degree or further, while the immediate employment track is ideal for those who want to find a job after graduation.
 A student may also partake in an internship in order to work with a biotechnology company or assist university faculty members.
 Most programs require a high school education and are available at community colleges and technical schools.

 To enroll in most associate's degree programs in biotechnology, students typically need a high school diploma or GED.
 Some colleges recommend that applicants complete specific biology, chemistry and algebra courses prior to enrollment.

 In addition to general education courses, students typically complete courses in specialized areas of biology and chemistry.
-A student may also partake in an internship in order to work with a biotechnology company or assist university faculty members.
 Courses may include: